mbb10324/react-figura/README.md

 ___

-FiguraTitle: This component creates a title using htmls h1 for your form.
+FiguraTitle: This component creates a title for your form using an HTML h1 element.

 - Customize with: 'titleStyle'.